dimastatz/spark-ml-examples/README.md

 # Apache Spark ML Programming Examples
-Examples of Machine Learning pipelines development with Scala and Spark
+Examples of Machine Learning pipelines development with Scala and Apache Spark ML

 1. Collaborative Filtering for Recommender Systems: Spark's MLlib library includes a collaborative filtering algorithm that can be used to build personalized recommendation systems.